theokeist/wmaker/doc/GLASS_AND_MODERN_UI_NOTES.md

 5. **High-DPI** – Retina/HiDPI displays render crisp corners, shadows, and materials thanks to the wrlib scaling improvements.

-Following this unified guide keeps glass-era skeuomorphism and Sonoma-inspired translucency grounded in reusable infrastructure: wrlib supplies the image primitives and materials, WINGs exposes them to applications, the core window manager consumes them for chrome and motion, and WPrefs lets users dial in their preferred balance of
+Following this unified guide keeps glass-era skeuomorphism and Modern-inspired translucency grounded in reusable infrastructure: wrlib supplies the image primitives and materials, WINGs exposes them to applications, the core window manager consumes them for chrome and motion, and WPrefs lets users dial in their preferred balance of